Video: Lighting a Fire With The Jet-Flame – No Smoke

 A New Project in Rwanda

-In Rwanda, Kabanyana and Jean-Marie and their NGO, ENEDOM, are working with C-Quest Capital and ARC on a carbon credit supported Jet-Flame project.
+In Rwanda, Kabanyana and Jean-Marie and their NGO, ENEDOM, are working on a carbon credit supported Jet-Flame project.
 We met Jean-Marie through the internet and realized that he is well known in the sector.
 In fact, he knows many of our friends in Africa.
 Dr. Dan Lieberman at Global Health Labs sent Jean-Marie twenty Jet-Flames, and he showed them around to many of organizations, like the World Bank, that have large projects in the country.

 Real World Use Guides Product Improvement